 In the later 19th and early 20th centuries in Britain and other West European countries and the USA, almost as a distorted remnant of the ancient notion that imbalance of ‘bodily humours’ was responsible for ill health and frank diseases, the belief grew that the major reason for the production of faeces was to rid the body of harmful materials.
 If faeces were retained in the colon because they were not regularly evacuated undefined ‘harmful toxins’ would be absorbed from the colon resulting in general malaise and many forms of ill-health.
 The result were fashions for surgical removal of the colon, for colonic irrigation in fashionable spas, and the wide uptake of special foods to encourage the frequent production of stools.
 For many people regular use of a laxative at home became a normal practice in the belief that ‘clearing out’ the colon every day or so would maintain health and vitality.
 Various laxatives were employed especially senna preparations and Syrup of Figs although, as readers of Dickens amongst other Victorian authors and contemporary books on household management will recall, Cascara and the stronger Castor Oil were widely employed.
 Weekly or more frequent dosing of youngsters and adults was widely accepted at home and in official institutions.
 In almost all instances this would have been totally unnecessary as the normal, physiological frequency of bowel movements is an individual characteristic dependent on the diet and habit.
 These fashions have still only partly disappeared despite better understanding of the normal role of the bowels and growing medical if not popular awareness of the potential harm of over frequent use of laxatives.

-Several anthraquinone glycosides are naturally produced in senna plants.
-In the colon they are hydrolysed and the anthraquinones ultimately released, particularly rhein, affect the normal chemical signalling in the nerve network in the wall of the colon that controls its motility and other functions.
-The same substances also affect another proper role of the inner lining of the colon which is to absorb water and certain salts back into the body.
-The laxative action of these sennosides is due to excessive motility and loss of water and potassium salts into the faeces producing more frequent and more fluid motions.
+Several types of anthraquinone glycosides are naturally produced in senna plants.
+In the colon they are hydrolysed, possibly by bacterial action, releasing the anthraquinones which undergo further chemical changes forming particularly rhein.
+That compound affects normal chemical signalling in the nerve network in the wall of the colon that controls its motility and other functions.
+The same substances also affect another normal function of the inner lining of the colon, which is to absorb water and certain salts back into the body.
+The laxative action of these sennosides is due to the combination of increased colonic motility and loss of water and potassium salts into the faeces producing bulkier, softer and more frequent motions.

-If any of these laxatives is taken for a long time there is an increasing risk of permanent destruction of the nerve cells and of serious depletion of vital chemical salts from the body accompanied by abnormal pigmentation of the colon.
-The neural damage gradually results in failure of normal colonic mechanisms and so in permanent constipation unless artificial stimulants are used to force its evacuation.
+If any of these laxatives is taken for a long time there is an increasing risk of permanent destruction of the nerve cells in the wall of the large intestine and of serious depletion of vital chemical salts from the body accompanied by abnormal pigmentation of the colon.
+The neural damage gradually results in failure of normal colonic mechanisms and so in permanent constipation creating the permanent need for artificial stimulants are used to force evacuation.

-Senna plants can be an attractive decoration in the garden because of their bright yellow flowers in the summer but their misuse due to mistaken ideas about normal bodily functions can make them a harmful medicine if abused.
-They are widely registered as ‘Traditional Herbal Medicines’ but it is up to professionals and the public to use them responsibly - if at all.
+Senna plants can be an attractive decoration in the garden because of their bright yellow flowers in the summer.
+However, their misuse due to mistaken ideas about a normal bodily function can make them a harmful medicine if abused.
+They are widely registered as ‘Traditional Herbal Medicines’ so it is up to professionals and the public to use them responsibly - if at all.

-852 words
+864 words